GoogleCloudPlatform/community/tutorials/schedule-dataflow-jobs-with-cloud-scheduler/index.md

 date_published: 2020-08-11
 ---

+## Notes
+- It is feasible to trigger a Dataflow batch job directly from the cloud scheduler directly.
+It is easy and fast.
+There is no need to use cloud function for that.
+- Cloud schedulers need to be created in the same region of App engine.
+In your [Terraform script](https://www.terraform.io/docs/providers/google/r/cloud_scheduler_job.html#region), make sure assigning the right value for the region field.
+You need to use **us-central1** if your app engine lives in **us-central**.
+- Use the [regional endpoint](https://cloud.google.com/dataflow/docs/reference/rest/v1b3/projects.locations.jobs/create) to specify the region of Dataflow job.
+If you don't explicitly set the location in the request, the jobs will be created in the default region (US-central).

 In this tutorial, you will learn how to set up a [Cloud Scheduler](https://cloud.google.com/scheduler/) job to trigger to your
 Dataflow batch jobs.
- You can find all the code in this [repo](https://github.com/zhongchen/GCP-Demo/tree/master/demos/scheduler-dataflow-demo).
+You can find all the code [here](./scheduler-dataflow-demo).

 [Cloud Dataflow](https://cloud.google.com/dataflow) is a managed service for handling both streaming and batch jobs.
 For your streaming jobs, you just need to launch them once without worrying about operating them afterwards.